Extinction Cycle

 Sheila Horn, the Horn girls, and the home-front collapse that haunts Team Ghost

-Open The Fall of Fort Bragg in the interactive wiki
+Open the interactive The Fall of Fort Bragg view

 Premise